onewelcome/identity-cloud-documentation/docs/products/access/api-reference/config-api/service-providers-api.md

 #### Limitations

 1. Entity ID must be unique in the scope of one tenant.
-2. The `identity_provider` and `backup_identity_providers` fields are references to other parts in the configuration of Access.
+2. The `identity_provider` field can only refer to existing identifiers of Identity Providers.
-   This API can only refer to existing identifiers of Identity Providers.
    When an unknown identifier is passed, the response will contain a validation error: `Identity provider [provided_id] not found`.
 3. In the case of `URL` and `XML` metadata type, when `validUntil` attribute is specified in Entity Descriptor, Access will check the metadata validity and return an error in case of expired metadata.